20kdc/datum/README.md

 * Concise implementation.

 It's intended to be reasonably readable by R6RS readers, but not a strict subset.
 (However, it has been used in a Java project to implement a "Javaified" Scheme dialect.)

-## TODO

-* Does the Java version of the library need to go on a diet?
-    * Java: Way too many kinds of Visitor specific to all the very niche cases that came up in use in GaBIEn.
-* Java impl needs Javadocs
-* Rename Java classes to avoid confusion on meaning of 'decode'
-* Java version's v1.0.0?

 ## License